rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 ### The `delete-terraform-state.sh` script

-The script deletes the terraform state for the project on the control-node, so that a new deployment can be started from scratch.
+The script deletes the Terraform state for the project on the control-node, so that a new deployment can be started from scratch.
 This script is used only in a restore process during disaster recovery and should otherwise never be used.

 ### The `backup-project.sh` script